nickovchinnikov/react-mobile-app/README.md

 ## Tool can help you create clear mobile architecture in React.js

-If you are build really big isomorphic web application with different components for desktop / mobile + tablet (landscape and portrait) after some time, you face with lot of problems.
+If you are build really big web application with different components for desktop / mobile + tablet (landscape and portrait) after some time, you face with lot of problems.

 ### First - it will be too many code in one place